Pesticide stewardship partnerships

 Waste Pesticide Collection Program

-This program collects unwanted/unusable pesticides, spray mixtures, and unrinsed pesticide containers from agricultural or commercial operations.
+This program collects unwanted/unusable pesticides, and spray mixtures from agricultural or commercial operations.
 Household pesticides can be disposed of through the Household Hazardous Waste Program.